 Using the calculators

 If you have the experiment pack and you are unsure of any of the data required for the calculator, we recommended looking at the metric results for a similar feature flag you have already ran, or running a 100% off flag with your intended targeting rules.
 You can then find the sample size, metric value and standard deviation from the Metric details and trends view reached by clicking into the metric card.

 This is the total sample size expected to enter your experimental rule during the monitoring window, it will be the total across both treatments rather than per treatment.

-For example, imagine you see the below table for a split which ran for 48 hours, and you intend to run a similar split with a monitoring window length of 24 hours.
+For example, imagine you see the below table for a feature flag which ran for 48 hours, and you intend to run a similar flag with a monitoring window length of 24 hours.
 To get the estimated sample size during the 24 hour monitoring window, first sum the sample sizes across the two treatments, to get 2000, then divide by 2 to go from 48 hours to 24 hours - this will give you an estimated sample size during the monitoring window of 1000.

 This is the expected value of the metric in your control group, or the value you expect to see for the treatment set as the alerting baseline.
-If you are using a reference split, you can also find an estimate for this value in the Metric Details and Trends view, you will need the number under the Mean column in the Metric Dispersion section of the data table.
+If you are using a reference feature flag, you can also find an estimate for this value in the Metric Details and Trends view, you will need the number under the Mean column in the Metric Dispersion section of the data table.

 The standard deviation characterises how much variation there is in your metric.
 It is needed for the Means calculators but not for the percent-unique calculator.